 Take a look at your lease history to determine whether or not you have defaulted on it.
 If you are refinancing, make sure your credit score is stable, and your working situation is stable.
 After confirming your eligibility for the loan, the next step will be to gather your documents.

 Additionally, you will be required to present appropriate identification.
-There are two forms of identification required: a government-issued photo ID and a second identification.
-Passports and driver's licenses are both acceptable forms of identification.
+There are two forms of identification accepted: Passports and driver's licenses are both acceptable forms of identification.